Akanksha9821/Akanksha9821/README.md

-- 👋 Hi, I’m @Akanksha9821
+- Hi, I’m @Akanksha9821
-- 👀 I’m interested in C,C++, Python, and Java Programming
+- I’m interested in Data Science and Web Development

-- 💞️ I’m looking to collaborate on Web development and app development.
-- 😄 Pronouns: She/her
+- Proficient in Python and Java

 <!---